Fighting the World: Background

 The song "Defender" features a speech by American actor Orson Welles.
-The album was released 2 years after Welles died.
+The album was released two years after Welles died and is dedicated to him.
 The recording of Welles' speech was re-used from the original 1982 demo of the song.
+In the album notes, Manowar reportedly had at least 195 people in their acknowledgement list, including the "ladies auxiliary" and "medical staff".